PPCA2014/ppca_soa/README.md

 ErlangMS
 =====

 ErlangMS is a platform developed in *Erlang/OTP* to facilitate the integration of systems through a service-oriented approach for the systems of the University of Brazilia.
-This work is the result of efforts made in the Master of Applied Computing at the University of Brasilia by graduate student *Everton Vargas agilar*.
+This work is the result of efforts made in the Master of Applied Computing at the University of Brasilia by graduate student *Everton Vargas Agilar*.

 The platform consists of a Enterprise Service Bus (ESB), called *EmsBus*, and a *documented architecture* to implement the services in Erlang, Java and future in .NET Framework languages.